tymyrddin/blue/source/docs/home/computer/check.md

 ## Why this matters in 2025

-* Fileless malware runs in memory, avoiding detection—Task Manager is your last line of defense.
+* Fileless malware runs in memory, avoiding detection—Task Manager is your last line of defence.
 * Crypto miners drain your CPU silently—catch them before your PC sounds like a jet engine.
 * Spyware hides behind fake "Windows Update" processes—always verify.